• Home

 My License Only Serves As Identification

-One of the most misconceptions about owning a driver’s license is that a driver’s license serves as permission to drive and also a form of identification.
+One of the most misconceptions about taking a drivers license test is that a driver’s license serves as permission to drive and also a form of identification.

 Although these are true and are significant reasons to have your driver’s license with you, your driver’s license contains much more information about you.